Child and Family Services Central Support - Local 265 - Bargaining Brief

 will provide a fair outcome, setting aside the Province’s unproclaimed

 legislation.
-This judgement has been reinforced by recent arbitration
+This judgement was reinforced by recent arbitration

 settlements in Manitoba’s public sector.